 'Just inter-departmental memos,' Mr Weasley muttered to him.
-'We used to use owls, but the mess was unbelievable . . . droppings a I over the desks
+'We used to use owls, but the mess was unbelievable ... droppings all over the desks ...'

-As they clattered upwards again the memos flapped around the lamp swaying from the lift's ceiling.
+As they clattered upwards again the memos flapped around ihe lamp swaying from the lift's ceiling.